 Plagiarism is easily detected by tutors marking papers, through the use of web searches; changes in writing style and tone and depth of technical content.

 - If plagiarism is detected in any work by a student, the incident will be noted on the student’s records.
 They may be asked to rewrite and resubmit their work.
+If assignments need to be remarked due to plagarism the student will have to pay for remarking.

 - If a student continues to plagiarise after being warned, they are not going to learn as much as they otherwise would from the course, and as a result it is inappropriate to give them a pass.